 Definition and Legal Basis

 Double time pay refers to the practice of paying an employee twice their regular hourly rate for work performed under certain conditions.
-These conditions vary widely depending on local, state, and federal laws, as well as the specific policies of the employer.
+In practice, these conditions vary widely depending on local, state, and federal laws, as well as the specific policies of the employer.
 In some jurisdictions, double time is mandated by law for working on public holidays, while in others, it may be discretionary, based on company policy or union agreements.

 Historical Context and Evolution